kodlist/onesite/README.md

 3. Please see below images and instructions to run them in jenkins.

-4. Install jenkins in your windows machine (this is working in windows).
+4. install jenkins in your windows machine (this is working in windows).

-5. open the instance webpage using localhost:8080
+5. open the instance webpage using url (`localhost:8080`)

 6. create user if it is first time.

-7. will be landed in main page
+7. then you should be landed in main page of jenkins.

-8. Install below plugins, to have this you need to navigate to manage plugins.
+8. install below plugins, to have this you need to navigate to manage plugins.

 &nbsp;&nbsp;
 ![alt text](src/test/resources/com/onesite/images/manage_jenkins_01.JPG "manage plugin01")

 9. naviagte to manage plugins

 &nbsp;&nbsp;
 ![alt text](src/test/resources/com/onesite/images/manage_jenkins_02.JPG "manage plugin02")

 10. install cucumber plugins.

 &nbsp;&nbsp;
 ![alt text](src/test/resources/com/onesite/images/cucumber_plugin.JPG "cucumber")